 How to make compost with no garden!

-Even if you don’t have any garden at all, you can still recycle your kitchen waste into nutrient-rich compost to use for containers, window boxes, hanging baskets and houseplants.
+Even if you don’t have a garden, you can still recycle your kitchen waste into nutrient-rich compost to use for containers, window boxes, hanging baskets and houseplants.
 The secret is a wormery!
-This is known as ‘vermicomposting’.
-Our Maze Worm Farm and Urbalive Worm Farm both have a sleek, stylish and compact design that allow them to fit perfectly into a kitchen or utility room.
-It’s a perfect way to reduce your household waste and be more environmentally friendly, whilst saving money on potting compost – and it won’t smell, promise!
+Known as ‘vermicomposting’, our Maze Worm Farm and Urbalive Worm Farm both have a sleek, stylish and compact design, which means they fit perfectly into a kitchen or utility room.
+It’s a great way to reduce household waste and be more environmentally friendly, whilst saving money on potting compost.
+Worried about smells?
+It won’t smell, promise!
 Learn more in our guide to neat composting solutions.

-You can view our full range of compost bins and composters here.
+Take a look at our full range of compost bins and composters here.
 Why not give it a go?
-Before you’ll know it, you’ll be hooked on producing the finest, richest black gold in the neighbourhood.
+Before you know it, you’ll be hooked on producing the finest, richest black gold in the neighbourhood.
 Happy composting!